uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 ``PKGBUILD`` is a bash script, invoked by ``makepkg`` when building the UBOS package.

-It defines some variables to identify the developer of the app, the name and version of the package, the license of the app and the like.
+It defines some variables to identify the developer of the :term:`App`, the name and version of the package, the license of the :term:`App` and the like.
 It also identifies package dependencies.
 The only dependency here is on UBOS package ``ubos-rails-support``, which bundles a few useful scripts for deploying RoR apps on UBOS.